Empowering businesses and developers to do more with AI

 Cloud AutoML: The next step in democratization

 A significant gap exists between the extremes of what’s currently possible with machine learning.
-At one end, experienced practitioners such as data scientists use tools like TensorFlow and Cloud ML Engine to build custom solutions from the ground up.
+At one end, experienced practitioners such as data scientists use tools like TensorFlow and Cloud AI Platform to build custom solutions from the ground up.
 At the other end, pre-trained machine learning models like Cloud Vision API deliver immediate results with minimal investment and technical proficiency.
 But what about the countless customers that fall in between?
 Many have needs beyond what’s available with pre-trained models, but don’t have the skills or resources to build their own custom solutions.

 To address this middle ground, earlier this year we announced Cloud AutoML.
 It makes it possible for anyone to extend powerful ML models to suit the specific needs of their domain, without requiring any specialized knowledge in machine learning or coding.
 Our first release, AutoML Vision, extends the Cloud Vision API to recognize entirely new categories of images.
 After refining the experience with our alpha users, we're excited that today, AutoML Vision goes into public beta.